grocerycrud/documentation/2.x/api/unset-clone.md

 $output = $crud->render();</code></pre>

+## Example

 Below we have an example of setting and then right after unsetting the clone just to see that it will work:

 <pre><code class="language-php">$crud->setTable('customers');
 $crud->setSubject('Customer', 'Customers');
 $crud->columns(['customerName','phone','addressLine1','creditLimit']);

+// It doesn't make much sense to do that but for the sake of the example...
 $crud->setClone();
 $crud->unsetClone();